raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_8.md

 ## Summary of Part 1
 In Part 1 of the course, you have focused on the research background of the Relevance trial and covered some key practical issues of implementing the trial in the classroom.

-In Part 2, you will be introduced to the 'Relevance' resources, where you can begin to explore apps that address real-world problems, and work through some idea development processes.
+In Part 2, you will be introduced to the teaching resources for the trial.
+You will begin to explore apps that address real-world problems, and work through some idea development processes.

 You can access [Part 2 here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part2-GBICi4).